-Games are better than ever in 2018, featuring glorious open worlds, life-like AI and gameplay that’ll keep you going for hundreds of hours, but what if you don’t have a PC capable of running them?
-Not everyone can afford a GTX 1080-enabled gaming PC to run the best PC games, after all.
+Games are better than ever in 2020, featuring glorious open worlds, life-like AI and gameplay that’ll keep you going for hundreds of hours, but what if you don’t have a PC capable of running them?
+Not everyone can afford an RTX 2080-enabled gaming PC to run the best PC games, after all.

 Historically, these gamers were forced to run the games on sub-optimal settings or get left behind all together, but not anymore.
-Nvidia has announced GeForce Now, a new game streaming service for both PC and Mac that is set to revolutionise gaming on a PC.
-Here, we explain what Nvidia GeForce Now is, along with how to install it on your PC or Mac.
+Following a closed beta test that lasted three years, Nvidia has officially released GeForce Now, a new game streaming service for PC, Mac and Android that is set to revolutionise gaming on a PC.

 What is Nvidia GeForce Now?

 Before we go into more detail about how you can play the latest AAA-rated games on any PC regardless of specs, let’s first explain what Nvidia’s cloud-based GeForce Now for PC and Mac is.